sholtomaud/phd/Literature Review/litrev.md

 Resistance (*r*) and load (*l*) are two central concepts to the definition of risk and reliability in this context. ^[Mays notes that structural engineers might be more familiar with the concepts of *strength* and *stress* respectively.]
 Resistance is defined as the ability of a system component to meet it's designed purpose without failure when subjected to an external load.
 Load might be a mechanical or other forcing stress.

 In this context, risk is then defined as the probability of the load exceeding the resistance - the probability of failure.
 Reliability is the inverse.
 That is, the probability of the resistance exceeding the load - the probability of survival [@mays_water_2010, p.387].

+Whilst the load-resistor model may look at gross failures and the downstream risks, it does not typically address the pollution associated with such a failure.

 Where $\mathit{r}$ = resistance and $\mathit{l}$ = load, reliability ( $\mathit{R}$ ) is then defined as: